suwen-susan/BeatClick/README.md

 gradle run
 ```

+## Function
 ### Adding Custom Songs
-BeatClick allows players to easily add their own songs and note patterns:
-   Click the "+" button and import the .wav file.
-The system will generate notes for you.
-The system is fully dynamic —— no need to recompile or edit Java files to add songs.
+BeatClick makes it easy for players to add their own songs and note patterns.
+Simply click the "+" button and import a .wav file — the system will automatically generate the notes for you.
+The process is fully dynamic, so there's no need to recompile or modify any Java files.

 ### Mode and difficulty level choice
-You can choose normal mode with easy, medium and hard levels.
-For practice mode, the score won't be saved.
+You can choose from three difficulty levels — Easy, Medium, and Hard — in Normal Mode.
+There's also a Practice Mode, where you can play freely without affecting your score.

 ## Controls